Crystal Witnesses Wonders begins with a dream.

 Crystal Witnesses Wonders is a blog of short, focused-unfocused essays celebrating the simple wonders in the world, and exploring the phenomenon of wonder within the human being.
 There will definitely be a travel element for many missives, but the bulk of the writings will be about simple things you could easily encounter just existing – rainbows, moments of caring in the parking lot, some hilarious synchronicity.

 If you want more wonder in your life, more room for curiosity, more room for the surreally normal and for the quietly abnormal—please read on, subscribe, and share.
-My goal is to post new content every Saturday.
+My goal is to post new content every Saturday (sometimes Sunday).